AkstonCap/swapService/README.md

 ### Swap USDC → USDD (on Solana)
 - Send USDC to `VAULT_USDC_ACCOUNT` with a Memo in the same transaction:
   - `nexus:<YOUR_NEXUS_ADDRESS>`
 - If the memo is missing/invalid or the Nexus address is not a valid `NEXUS_TOKEN_NAME` account, your USDC is refunded to the source SPL token account with a reason memo.
-A fee may be deducted if configured.
+The flat fee is always retained on this path.
+- Tiny USDC deposits ≤ `FLAT_FEE_USDC` are treated as fees and not processed further.

 ### Swap USDD → USDC (on Nexus)
-- Send USDD to `NEXUS_USDD_ACCOUNT` with reference:
+- Send USDD to `NEXUS_USDD_TREASURY_ACCOUNT` with reference:
   - `solana:<YOUR_SOLANA_ADDRESS>`
 - You must already have a USDC ATA for your wallet.
 The service will send USDC to your USDC ATA; it will not create it for you.
 If the address is invalid or a send fails, your USDD is refunded with a reason in the reference.
 A fee may be deducted if configured.
+- Tiny USDD deposits ≤ `FLAT_FEE_USDD` are routed to the service's local USDD account (no USDC is sent).

 How to create your USDC ATA (user-side):
 - Most wallets (Phantom, Solflare) auto-create an ATA when you first receive the token.